 Rasanbleman means “coming together”—those were the days, right?—and Red Moon is a reference to a cosmic event that helped inspire the album.
 “Vodou Ceremony” opens the album with vigorous strumming on that big Gretsch.
 No effects.
 Just raw, determined energy.
-It sounds a bit like a lost track from a 60s garage band, with a hint of reggae and gut-cry vocals in Creole.
-Celebrated Haitian DJ Michael Brun plays keyboards on the track, and Lolo and Mimerose add their voices to the mix as the pace picks up and percussion kicks in for a pumping Rara rock finale.
+It sounds a bit like a lost track from a '60s garage band, with a hint of reggae and gut-cry vocals in Creole.
+Celebrated Haitian DJ Michael Brun plays keyboards on the track, and Lolo and Mimerose add their voices to the mix as the pace picks up and percussion kicks in for a pumping rara-rock finale.

 Another highlight, “Kay La Mande Wouze,” says “the house needs to be watered,” the house being the world and the water, love.
-The album closer “Gade Sa You Fem” is a 13-minute percussion-rich, call-and-response blowout with the drive of a Congolese seben on steroids and a seductive breakdown at the end featuring Rara’s vaccine horns, and ecstatic vocal cries.
+The album closer “Gade Sa Yo Fem” is a 13-minute percussion-rich, call-and-response blowout with the drive of a Congolese seben on steroids and a seductive breakdown at the end featuring rara’s vaccine horns, and ecstatic vocal cries.
 The sheer energy of upbeat tracks like these is irresistible.

 But there’s more.
 “Dim Kijan” is a jazzy ballad, just Paul’s guitar and plaintive vocal.
 “Ayizan” is also cool and understated, pouring a passionate, yearning vocal over a low-toned guitar vamp.
 “Zing Nati Zing” takes off on Bob Marley’s immortal “Natty Dread,” revving up the tempo to a rocking ska groove.
-Rasanbleman marks serious musical growth following Paul’s promising 2018 debut Ayibobo.
+Rasanbleman marks serious musical growth following Paul’s promising 2018 debut album Ayibobo.

-Bai Kamara Jr’s debut album lends new meaning to the term “African blues.”
+Bai Kamara Jr.’s debut album lends new meaning to the term “African blues.”
 Born in Sierra Leone and schooled in England, Kamara became a professional musician in Belgium.
-These days, he moves between Europe and West Africa, but in putting together this album with his band, The Voodoo Sniffers, he writes, “As the blues has always been at the heart of my artistic journey, it was the obvious and perfect vehicle to express my feelings and musical inspirations for this expedition into the roots of my African heritage.”
+These days, he moves between Europe and West Africa, but in putting together this album with his band, the Voodoo Sniffers, he writes, “As the blues has always been at the heart of my artistic journey, it was the obvious and perfect vehicle to express my feelings and musical inspirations for this expedition into the roots of my African heritage.”

 Kamara plays crisp acoustic guitar and dry, occasionally snarling electric, and he sings with soulful finesse.
 Whether hewing to a classic slow blues form as on the smoldering, wonderful “Black Widow Spider,” or adapting blues sensibility to a more expansive song form as on “Homecoming,” Kamara’s work exudes confidence.
 His arrangements are spare; his vocals center stage.
 The sound is often as simple as voice, guitar and light percussion (“The Rest of Everything,” “Don’t Worry About Me”).
 Sometimes it’s a shuffling multi-guitar ensemble sound, but never a blare.